Irek-h/JWT_CaDS/README.md

 # 2. How does JWT's authentication works?

 A common way to use JWTs is as OAuth bearer tokens.
 An authorization server creates a JWT after successful user login and signs it so that it cannot be altered by any other party.
-The client will then send this JWT with its request to a API when they will want to accessed protected resources or routes.
+The client will then send this JWT with its request to an API when they will want to access protected resources or routes.
 The API will verify that the JWT’s signature matches its payload and header to determine that the JWT is valid.
 When the server has verified the JWT, it can use the claims to either grant or deny the client’s request.

 ![image](https://user-images.githubusercontent.com/32808627/148637736-dec3d908-7dbf-407e-b7be-d96fdc0a6956.png)